int3/metajs/README.md

 metajs
 ======

-A simple metacircular AST interpreter for Javascript, written in Coffeescript.
+Simple metacircular AST interpreters for Javascript, written in Coffeescript / IcedCoffeeScript.

 [Esprima][1] is used for the parser.

 Installation & Usage